 Class has been filling up!
 Arrive by 5:15 pm to select your favorite bike or request a bike fit to ensure you ride in comfort.

-Session 10 focuses on building endurance with increasing levels of endurance riding throughout the 6-week session.
+Session 1 focuses on skill building during the 6-week session.

 Sessions and Weeks

 Firstly, I firmly believe it takes about 6 weeks for a new rider to decide if they want to stick with indoor cycling or move on.
 By then, the seat may hurt your rear less, and the bike is more familiar.